Terese Willis: Storylines

 Terese discovers that Lassiter's employee Jesse Porter (Cameron Robbie) is the son of Julie Quill and is spying for Shay Quill (Yasmin Kassim).
 Terese fires Jesse and orders him to stay away from her forever.
 However, when Terese discovers that Shay has kicked Jesse out of her business, she offers Jesse a room at Lassiter's.
 Terese confronts Shay and tells her that Jesse is not responsible for Julie's actions, which damaged Shay's business' reputation.
 Terese ultimately decides to invest in Shay's business, but later informs Shay that the investment will have to be postponed indefinitely, as Paul has personal matters to deal with.
 Terese learns that Jesse's birth date is Josh's original date of confinement and begins treating Jesse as her son as a way to grieve.
 When Jesse tells Terese that he is meeting with Julie, Terese tags along and goes to the prison to confront Julie.
 Jesse does not turn up to the prison, which allows Terese and Julie to talk.
 Julie accuses Terese of getting close to Jesse as revenge, but Terese explains that she was sympathetic for him, as Shay was using him.
 Terese explains that Jesse's presence makes her feel like she still has Josh with her.
 After Julie apologises for what she did, Terese tells her that she wants to move along with her life.

 Terese finds out that Paul used his son, David Tanaka (Takaya Honda), to scare Jesse away from the prison.
 She also becomes aware that Paul paid David's surrogate, Nicolette Stone (Charlotte Chimes), who had run away while pregnant, one million dollars for her to give up David's baby and to never return to Erinsborough.
 The money Paul used is why Terese could not invest in the Quill Group.
 Terese receives the final blow when she discovers that Paul paid Holden Brice (Toby Derrick) to give a fake testimony against Harlow's boyfriend, Brent Colefax (Texas Watterson).
 Terese confronts Paul and kicks him out of the house.
 She later calls for a separation.
 Harlow gathers information off Terese twice and feeds it to Paul in an attempt to reunite the couple, but it backfires upon her when Terese finds out and kicks her out of the house as well.
 Terese has flashbacks of Paul's ex-wives warning her and pours herself a glass of wine.
 Chloe Brennan (April Rose Pengilly) stops her in time and pours the alcohol down the sink.
 Lucy asks Paul and Terese to present together at a Lassiter's conference in Queensland, putting further pressure on her.
 She relapses at the conference and is found drunk on the beach by Paul's estranged brother Glen Donnelly (Richard Huggett).
+Glen agrees to keep her relapse a secret and Terese finds herself romantically drawn to him.